 What I if told you that you have a hidden Superpower and most of the time we use it unconsciously?

-A deep breath, a walk, visualizing a positive outcome to something you want, remembering a beautiful scene are all instances of relaxation.
-These relaxation activities have a major positive impact on mental, physical and spiritual health.
+A deep breath, a walk, visualizing a positive outcome to something you want, or remembering a beautiful scene are all instances of relaxation.
+These relaxation activities have a major positive impact on mental, physical, and spiritual health.

-The conscious use of this “Superpower” helped me heal and released my panic and terror attacks that I suffered for years, after a major traumatic event.
+The conscious use of this “Superpower” helped me heal and release the panic and terror attacks that I suffered for years, after a major traumatic event.
 Becoming familiar with relaxation techniques, helped to release this energy.
-Practice and trying different techniques allowed me to decrease the frequency, intensity and negative thinking.
+Practice and trying different techniques allowed me to decrease the frequency, intensity, and negative thinking.
 The more I practiced relaxation, the easier I developed my secret superpower.
 I moved from a state of paralysis into taking those small daily steps to improve my life.

 You may feel like you are spiraling down, just cannot get out of bed, or find yourself yelling at anyone that crosses your path.
 The sooner you identify and address the stresses in your life, the quicker you can recover your sense of living life more fully.
 Start from where you are.